duxiaofeng-github/preact-responder-event-plugin/README.md

 So you can build a react native app into web app by using preact now.

+It's 3KB after minified, so i think you don't need to worry about the size.

 # Installation

+It depends on preact 10 and react-native-web, so you need to install them too.

 ```
-npm i preact-responder-event-plugin
+npm i preact-responder-event-plugin react-native-web preact@next
 ```

 or

 ```
-yarn add preact-responder-event-plugin
+yarn add preact-responder-event-plugin react-native-web preact@next
 ```

 # Usage

 You only need to add some aliases in your webpack config to replace the `react-native`, `react`, `react-dom` implicitly.
-Of course you need to install `react-native-web` and `preact` first.

 ```
   resolve: {